 4 Steps to Follow for Flying with an Emotional Support Dog

-Step #3 – Inform the airline you are traveling with an Emotional Support Dog
+- Step #3 – Inform the airline you are flying with an Emotional Support Dog

 Step #1 – Educate yourself on Emotional Support Animal Laws

 - What is an ESA?
 An Emotional Support Animal is a companion pet that a therapist recommends for an individual with a disability.
 The disability may be physical, emotional or mental.
 The Emotional Support Animal is not considered a pet but they also do not require the same level of training as a service dog.
 To learn more about how to train an ESA, you may read this helpful article.

 - Familirize yourself with the Air Carrier Access Act.
 Although the airline employees should be well versed in ESA rules, that might not be the case.
 Make sure you know which ESA laws protect you so you may stand up for yourself if needed.

 Step #2 – Secure an ESA letter from a licensed mental health professional

 - Although your pet may already be acting as your ESA, they are not protected under the law until it is official.
 You can make your pet an official ESA by securing a recommendation letter from a licensed therapist.
 If you are currently in therapy, we recommend requesting an ESA letter from your therapist.
 If you do not have a therapist or your therapist does not understand animal therapy or ESA law, we would be happy to assist you.